 - Pour 1/4 cup of baking soda into the toilet bowl and sprinkle with vinegar or hydrogen peroxide (3% solution), then brush.

-- Hydrogen peroxide (3% solution) can also be used as a disinfectant.
+- Hydrogen peroxide (3% solution) can also be used like a disinfectant.

 Wood Furniture & Floor Polish